gharials/dev-path/docs/programming/mental-models.md

 ## Flowcharts

-A _system_ consists of one or more _processes_.
+A _system_ consists of one or more _processes_ (also called simply _flows_).
 A process is a series or sequence of _operations_.
-One operation leads to another; there may be decisions between the operations (whether the next operation continues or not).
+One operation may lead to another; there may be decisions between the operations (which operation takes place next).

-Processes are everywhere around us.They are represented with *flowcharts*.
-All operations preceding an operation are called its _upstream_ operations; conversely,all operations following an operation are called its _downstream_ operations.
+Processes are everywhere around us.
+They are represented with *flowcharts*.
+All operations preceding an operation are called its _upstream_ operations; conversely, all operations following an operation are called its _downstream_ operations.

 Every program you write actually implements a flowchart.